Prepare for The World.

 French Pledge of Allegiance

 In Tyler Knickelbein's class, students recite the pledge of allegiance in French.
-Each day, students practice a routine that includes the pledge, reading the date and several sentences, and asking and answering questions with their classmates.
+Each day, students practice a routine that includes the pledge, reading the date and several sentences, asking and answering questions with their classmates, and digital activities and games.

 World Language Honor Society